The best sales to shop today: Always Pan, AirPods, Roomba and more | CNN Underscored

 - Get your fitness on now that Mirror is offering free shipping, plus free installation — a $250 value — when you use the code OCTOBER21.

-- LifePro fitness equipment, like percussive guns, massagers, vibrating plates and more are up to 20% off now on Amazon.
+- LifePro fitness equipment, like percussive guns, massagers, vibrating plates and more, is up to 20% off now on Amazon.

 - Save up to $10 when you buy Fanatics gift cards worth $25, $50 or $100 now at Best Buy.

-- Fossil accessories like watches, bags, wallets and more are up to 50% off on Amazon to help you get a headstart on your holiday shopping.
+- Fossil accessories like watches, bags, wallets and more are up to 50% off on Amazon to help you get a head start on your holiday shopping.

 - Treat yourself to a delicious cup of joe daily with a refurbished Ninja Hot & Iced 10-Cup Coffee Maker for the low price of $84.99 on Woot!.